kubedb/docs/docs/guides/cassandra/concepts/cassandra.md

 ##### spec.podTemplate.spec.containers[].env

-`spec.podTemplate.spec.containers[].env` is an optional field that specifies the environment variables to pass to the Redis containers.
+`spec.podTemplate.spec.containers[].env` is an optional field that specifies the environment variables to pass to the Cassandra containers.

 ##### spec.podTemplate.spec.containers[].resources